huggingface/hub-docs/tasks/src/text-to-video/about.md

 Text-to-video models can be used to create an AI newscaster to deliver daily news, or for a film-maker to create a short film or a music video.

-### Visual Storytelling

-Text-to-video models can be used to create visual stories to communicate ideas and emotions.
-For example, the model could be used to create a video that tells the story of a refugee family, or a natural landscape that might be difficult to capture under normal circumstances.